-- Natural person: person with a determinate relation with a University or at the service, or belonging to the Public Administration which has signed a Signer's contract with SIGNE. - Legal person: the identity corresponds to an Organisation or a Public Administration. - Titled: natural person with one or more Universitary Titles, which link the person to the corresponding universities
+- Natural person: person with a determinate relation with an Organisation, or belonging to the Public Administration which has signed a Signer's contract with SIGNE. - Legal person: the identity corresponds to an Organisation or a Public Administration. - Titled: natural person with one or more Universitary Titles, which link the person to the corresponding universities.